jpoirier/nimrtlsdr/README.md

 * [git] (https://git-scm.com)

-## Usage
-All functions in librtlsdr are accessible from the nimrtlsdr package:

-	$ nimble install git://github.com/jpoirier/nimrtlsdr

-## Example
-See the examples/rtlsdr_eample.nim file:

-	$ cd examples
-  $ nim c rtlsdr_example.nim

-## Windows
-If you don't want to build the librtlsdr and libusb dependencies from source you can use the librtlsdr pre-built package, which includes libusb, but you're restricted to building a 32-bit gortlsdr library.

-Building nimrtlsdr on Windows:
+## Building nimrtlsdr
 * Download and install [git](http://git-scm.com).
 * Download and install the [Nim tools](http://nim-lang.org/download.html).
 * Download the pre-built [rtl-sdr library](http://sdr.osmocom.org/trac/attachment/wiki/rtl-sdr/RelWithDebInfo.zip) and unzip it, e.g. to your user folder.
 Note the path to the header and *.dll files are in the x32 folder.
 * Install the nimrtlsdr package:

+  Using nimble:

   $ nimble install git://github.com/jpoirier/nimrtlsdr

-* To build the example file
   $ git clone git@github.com:jpoirier/nimrtlsdr.git

-  $ cd nimrtlsdr/example
+  Go to the nimrtlsdr/examples folder and...

+  ...if you installed using nimble:

+  $ nim c -o:rtlsdr_example rtlsdr_example

-  if you didn't install the package
+  ...if you didn't install using nimble:

   $ nim c --path:../src -o:rtlsdr_example rtlsdr_example

-  otherwise:

-    $ nim c -o:rtlsdr_example rtlsdr_example

 * Insert the DVB-T/DAB/FM dongle into a USB port and run the rtlsdr_example example program.

+  $ ./rtlsdr_example

 # Credit
 * [pyrtlsdr](https://github.com/roger-/pyrtlsdr) for the great read-me description, which I copied.
 * [osmoconSDR] (http://sdr.osmocom.org/trac/wiki/rtl-sdr) for the rtl-sdr library.
 * [Antti Palosaari] (http://thread.gmane.org/gmane.linux.drivers.video-input-infrastructure/44461/focus=44461) for sharing!

-# Todo

 -joe